 What Is A Guaranteed Issue Policy?

 A guaranteed issue policy is life insurance that does not depend on your health.
-This type of insurance means that you will be able to get life insurance even if you have had a stroke and have been declined before.
+This type of insurance means you can get life insurance even if you have had a stroke and have been declined.
 However, there are a few drawbacks that you should consider before getting this type of policy.

 Many insurers that offer guaranteed issue life insurance policies have a limit on the death benefit.
 This amount is usually between $25,000 and $30,000, depending on your age.

-If you die from natural causes, your family will have to wait for two or three years before the company will pay the full death benefit.
+If you die from natural causes, your family must wait for two or three years before the company will pay the full death benefit.
 Most companies, however, will deliver a benefit equal to the total premiums paid plus 5 to 10 percent.

 Since the insurer is unsure how healthy you are, they will charge you more for your life insurance policy than someone healthier.